mickfuzz/phd4/chapters/2022-4-3-Results-Missions.md

 ### Leading with GDP as a way to explore other Learning Dimensions
 Under explored - but part of the thinking here.
 Perhaps move to discussion https://docs.google.com/document/d/1uRitN8P6m5Xr399jl4-WGhCnTQh5pptAWpkHpTRzwIQ/edit?pli=1#bookmark=id.kbntbvgpx1mu The later Make Code cards which contained links to such patterns.

 My end design highlights game patterns as a starting point for user interest and to draw participants in to other elements of learning dimensions.
 More abstract dimensions like systems thinking, and more concrete like coding concepts.

 ## Discussion

-### using Rogoff's 3 foci of Sociocultural Activity as a lens
+### Using Rogoff's Guided Participation / Social foci of Sociocultural Activity as a Primary Lens

 Currently try to keep to note form.
-Also reference notes in spread sheet

 ## Cultural Plane / Apprenticeship

-### Tools: Specifics on Code Playgrounds and Phaser and a Javascript framework

-Bring out detail from the study to this section.

- - specifics of Debugging errors
- - the media literacy practices of transfer between tools - similar to other studies - see guided participation papers
- - the po

 <!--